ewnd9/rails-translate/README.md

 same table.
 I've worked with other Rails plugins but all of them have some caveats, and I needed something really simple.

-With the release of Rails 2.2.X, with the I18n integrated now it's easier to translate an Rails application, GetText is no longer needed.
-So I've added a few tasks which allow to extract translatable text from the models, views and controllers.

-    $ rake -T i18n

 ## Quick explanation

 We have a page model with the following attributes.